apache/calcite/site/_docs/adapter.md

 in your schema) but do not offer much flexibility in the number and type of arguments, resolving overloaded functions, or deriving the return type.

-It you want that flexibility, you probably need to write you a *user-defined operator*
+If you want that flexibility, you probably need to write you a *user-defined operator*
 (see [<code>interface SqlOperator</code>]({{ site.apiRoot }}/org/apache/calcite/sql/SqlOperator.html)).